ngaijason92/katacoda-scenarios/PCI DSS and GDPR/step6.md

 The plugin will automatically start gathering consent from your visitors.

 In addition you will get detailed reports which show you how your visitors are behaving with the consent layer, how many consents you get and how you can optimize your strategie in order to obtain higher rates of consent.

+# The completetion of Privacy Policy and Consent management
+They take you a step closer to make your shop GDPR compliant.